Perfect Thai Basil Chicken Recipe for 2: Quick, Flavorful, and Easy to Make at Home

 Servings: 2 Total Time: 25 mins Difficulty: Beginner

 This is our take on the sharp sizzle of a hot wok, garlic and chilies popping in oil, and that fresh, peppery scent of basil filling your kitchen.
-It's like a quick trip to a bustling Bangkok street stall, where Pad Krapow—Thai Basil Chicken—steals the show with its bold, spicy kick.
+Picture this: you're standing at a crowded street food stall in Bangkok, the smells hitting you all at once.
+That's exactly what this dish feels likeβ€”total flavor explosion, where Pad Krapowβ€”Thai Basil Chickenβ€”steals the show with its bold, spicy kick.
 This stir-fried gem mixes ground chicken with holy basil, aromatics, and a tangy sauce that hits all the right notes.

 Thai Basil Chicken pinit View Gallery 3 photos

 Thai Basil Chicken is a simple yet punchy dish from Thailand.
 You cook ground meat fast with garlic, chilies, and lots of basil, then pour in fish sauce and oyster sauce for that salty-sweet depth.
-It’s a go-to meal there, often served with rice and perhaps a fried egg on top.
-What makes this Thai Basil Chicken recipe perfect for two?
-It takes just 20 minutes total, uses easy-to-find stuff, and tastes like something from a top Thai spot—no fancy tools needed.
+People in Thailand eat this all the time, usually piled on rice with a crispy fried egg cracked over the top.
+Wondering why it’s such a great recipe for two?
+It takes just 20 minutes total, uses easy-to-find stuff, and tastes like something from a top Thai spotβ€”no fancy tools needed.

 In this guide, you’ll find a clear breakdown of what Thai Basil Chicken really is, why it rocks for quick dinners, and tips from my kitchen runs.
 I’ll list ingredients scaled for two, walk you through steps with timings, and share fixes for slip-ups.
 Plus, learn how to make it your own.
-Stick around—you’ll whip up a winner tonight.
+Stick aroundβ€”you’ll whip up a winner tonight.

 Thai Basil Chicken Recipe